jhuopsys/spring2024/assign/assign00.md

 This is an **Individual** assignment.

+*Update 2/1*: Please upload your completed zipfile to Canvas rather than Gradescope.

 Acknowledgment: this assignment was developed by [Prof. Ryan Huang](https://web.eecs.umich.edu/~ryanph/) for the [Fall 2022 offering of OS](https://www.cs.jhu.edu/~huang/cs318/fall22/),